Reporting Florida Sexual Abuse and Assault

 - Judges and mediators

-- The address of the individual making the report, including current location
+- The address of the individual making the report, including their current location

 - Relationship of the alleged perpetrator with the child

-- Other information, including directions to the child and any particular risks to the investigator of which the reporter is aware
+- Other information, including directions to the child and any particular risks to the investigator that the reporter is aware of

 - Specific details of the allegation, including descriptions of the event and the circumstances contributing to the risk of harm, injuries that have been sustained, and any other information that is pertinent to the investigation